CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

-# Sensitive Data Services for research: user guide
+# Sensitive Data (SD) Services for research: user guide

 This guide, in CSC Docs, introduces CSC's Sensitive Data (SD) services.
 To navigate the CSC user guide, click on the topics on the left-hand side of the navigation bar or use the search functionality.
 Below you can find an overview of the contents related to Sensitive Data Services.